-As I sat down with my tax accountant a couple weeks back (that time of year).
+As I sat down with my tax accountant a couple of weeks back (that time of year).
 I did not necessarily expect a conversation to ensue beyond the invariable discussion of tax codes, liabilities, and write-off potentials.
 However, as it turns out, my tax accountant is an avid boater with some valuable boating opinions.
-In particular, we discussed many “friendly need-to-see harbors” vs a few “not-so-friendly” harbors that boaters may want to avoid.
-Here is the list, friendly harbors first.
+He discussed many “friendly need-to-see harbors”.

 Hurricane Island – Hurricane Island is an island in Penobscot Bay, Maine.
 Beautiful pinkish-grey granite was quarried here from 1870 to about 1914.
 The island is now uninhabited, but during the time granite was produced there was a company town with a year-round population of about 250.
 There was also a small Catholic Church, a school, and a company store.
 Read about the Island history HERE.